Why are my Gutters Leaking? Things to Look For.

 - Separated Joints: Another common area for gutter leaks is located right around the joints of your downspouts.
 These areas can catch debris and water, causing them to corrode and deteriorate over time.
 In some cases, you may be able to repair the separated joint with caulk, however, you may need to replace the joint in some cases where it is beyond repair.

-Solve Leaky Gutters with the help from LeafFilter
+Solve Leaky Gutters with the help of LeafFilter

 Have you noticed your gutters leaking?
-LeafFilter provides a permanent solution to clogged and leak gutters with our #1 rated gutter protection system.
-Our system installs right on top of your existing gutters, eliminating the need for gutter cleaning forever.
+LeafFilter provides a permanent solution to clogged and leak gutters with our #1-rated gutter protection system.
+Our system installs right on top of your existing gutters, eliminating the need for cleaning out gutters.
 During your installation, our professional team will assess the condition of your gutters, fix any leaks, and realign your gutters prior to installing LeafFilter.
 This way, you can ensure your gutters are in peak performance for years to come.
 Learn more about LeafFilter and request a no-obligation free estimate today!